beele/HomebridgeLgSmartThinqAirco/README.md

 - Open a terminal on the device where you installed this plugin and type: `npm root -g`
 - Navigate to the path that the previous command has printed out
 - Enter the folder of the plugin to where the wideq files are: `cd homebridge-lg-airco/resources/wideq`
-- Execute the command `sudo python3 example.py -c country-code -l language-code` where you should replace `country-code` and `language-code` with the respective values.
+- Execute the command `python3 example.py -c country-code -l language-code -p path-to-homebridge-folder` where you should replace `country-code`, `language-code` and `path-to-homebridge-folder` with the respective values.
-  For example: `sudo python3 example.py -c BE -l en-UK`
+  For example: `python3 example.py -c BE -l en-UK -p /home/pi/.homebridge`
 - Follow the instructions on the screen, and paste the resulting URL back into the terminal.
   The command will now print out a list of all known devices for your account.
 If wanted select the one you want and paste the value in the `config.json` file at the `deviceId` field of the corresponding accessory definition.
-  It will also generate a file in which the session is stored.
+  It will also generate a file in which the session is stored in the Homebridge folder.
-- Set the file permissions on the state file with this command (osx/linux): `sudo chmod a+rw wideq_state.json`
 - The plugin is now fully ready to be used in Homebridge!
-- Note!
-If you update the plugin, make sure to re-execute the command above with your specific parameters! (because updating the plugin removes the file in which the session is stored!)

 This code makes use of the `WideQ` library, more information [here](https://github.com/sampsyo/wideq).
 Some changes have been made to the included version of the WideQ library.